Frequently Asked Questions

 Special playback machines are provided free of charge to play the cartridges.
 The digital machines will also play books downloaded to a computer and transferred to the player using a USB flash drive.
-The machines may be kept for as long as patrons are borrowing NLS cartridges or cassettes from the library.
+The machines may be kept for as long as patrons are borrowing NLS cartridges from the library.
 Patrons must borrow, or download from BARD, at least one talking book or magazine per year in order to keep their service status active and keep the machines.
 If not being used, the machines must be returned to the library.

 If the machine stops operating properly, contact the library to get a replacement machine.